For your convenience, our most common client questions are answered right here.

 A: Each client must sign in with their name, address, and household size.
-Verification not required.
+Photo ID is required at each visit.

 Q: Do I have to have any documentation to receive diapers from the Diaper Bank?

 A: Yes.
-Each client must show ID and proof of Nebraska WIC services.
-If not participating in WIC services, a proof of monthly income must be shown.
-After verification, each participant will be able to receive diapers once a month for 6 months until a re-verification is required. ***Limit of two kids per family are able to receive diapers
+Each client must show photo ID and proof of Nebraska WIC services or Medicaid at each visit.
+If not participating in WIC or Medicaid, a proof of monthly income must be shown.
+A limit of two kids per family are able to receive diapers.

 Q: Can I receive diapers for my child while I am pregnant?

-A: No. We will not give out diapers prior to birth.
+A: No. We are unable to provide diapers prior to birth.

 Q: Do I have to be there in person to receive food and diapers?